biolink/biolink-model/docs/index.md

          * [supporting study size](supporting_study_size.md) - The sample size used in a study that provided evidence for the association (e.g. 'n' of a cohort for a  clinical study).
      * [supporting text](supporting_text.md) - The segment of text from a document that supports the mined assertion.
      * [supporting text section type](supporting_text_section_type.md) - The section of the supporting text of a Text Mining Result within the supporting document.
 This is in the form of the name of the document section (e.g., Abstract, Introduction) that contains the supporting text.
-     * [temporal context qualifier](temporal_context_qualifier.md) - a constraint of time placed upon the truth value of an association. for time intervales, use temporal interval qualifier.
-         * [temporal interval qualifier](temporal_interval_qualifier.md) - a constraint of a time interval placed upon the truth value of an association.
  * [base coordinate](base_coordinate.md) - A position in the base coordinate system.
 Base coordinates start at position 1 instead of position 0.
      * [end coordinate](end_coordinate.md) - The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.
      * [start coordinate](start_coordinate.md) - The position at which the subject genomic entity starts on the chromosome or other entity to which it is located on. (ie: the start of the sequence being referenced is 1).